 - Work that is not legally charitable including work for private benefit.

-If you are interested in making an application, please contact us to arrange an initial phone call.
+If you are interested in making an application:

 Next application deadline: 15 September 2021.
 Full Grants Timetable is here.

 Roll-out of advice and representation grants

 Small development grants will also be available on an invite only basis in targeted areas during 2021.